Massachusetts payroll tax and registration guide

 Learn more about Middesk

-What information OnPay needs from you
+• Information OnPay needs from you

-Use this checklist to make sure you’ve covered everything required to set up your account as a Massachusetts employer so OnPay can accurately file and pay taxes on your behalf:
+Use this checklist to make sure you’ve covered everything required to set up your account as a Massachusetts employer, so OnPay can accurately file and pay taxes on your behalf:

-What is this?
+All Massachusetts employers What is this?

 Make sure your business is registered with the Massachusetts Department of Revenue